Top 50 Fittest Men in Australia/New Zealand, Alex Ranieri, Is Our Personal Trainer Of The Day

 Coming from 1 of 4 boys, I am big on family and believe as human beings we inspire the best out of each other in a group environment.
 CrossFit Wellbeing is everything I envision a gym should be.
 We have a great family feel and warm environment where plenty of laughs are shared in between sets and hitting PB’s.
 The other coaches and I compete at a high level which sets a good example for the members to push to reach their potential.
 Working hard in a team environment will ALWAYS bring out the best in you as an individual and that is what we have here.
 No ego’s, no mirrors, and as head coach I am understanding of everyone’s needs and very good at ad-lib coaching as needed for my members to reach their goals.
 Plus we are very big on mobility and moving how we should.
 Posture is a big thing.
 How many fitness professionals or PT’s (even famous ones) do you see out there with horrible posture??
 It’s standard stuff and THAT is what leads to injuries – poor biomechanics.

 What is your greatest guilty pleasure when it comes to food?

 Wow.
 Where do I start?
 My friends laugh and say I am an obese man trapped inside an athletes body haha.
-In all seriousness though I have a BIG appetite but eat really well thanks to Fit and Fresh Australia.
-Although when it comes time to let the hair down I love pizza, ice cream, chocolate and donuts – in no particular order.
-You can’t out train a bad diet so I am mindful of this and eat around 90% clean and 10% treats.
+In all seriousness, though I have a BIG appetite but eat really well thanks to Fit and Fresh Australia.
+Although when it comes time to let the hair down I love pizza, ice cream, chocolate and doughnuts – in no particular order.
+You can’t out-train a bad diet so I am mindful of this and eat around 90% clean and 10% treats.

 Describe yourself in one word.